 ANIMAL UNIT: A measure that represents a common denominator for the purpose of defining in what quantity farm animals may be kept.
 The animal unit measure is related to the amount of feed various farm animal species consume and the amount of waste they produce.
-The table in Wisconsin Administrative Code NR 243.11 indicates the number of common farm animal species that comprise a single animal unit.
-For animal types not listed in the NR 243.11 table, 1,000 pounds of live animal weight is equal to one animal unit.
+Tables 2A and 2B in Wisconsin Administrative Code NR 243 indicates the number of common farm animal species that comprise a single animal unit.
+For animal types not listed in the tables, 1,000 pounds of live animal weight is equal to one animal unit.